ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

 their needs.

 We assume the certifier library has already been built and that the tools and libraries installed in the course of that are present.
+You will notice that the app does not require the certifier because it constructs the required keys itself.
+If you use this in a secure application (and you should!), you start the app (both client and server) just as you would in "sample_apps/simple_app" and use the certified admission certs, secure channel and keys it produced.

 Here are complete build and test instructions.
 As with certifier builds, let CERTIFIER_PROTOTYPE hold the name of the top-level certifier repository directory,